 Sitting at her home ‘office’ table with her notes, diary, medication and TV guide, she reminisced about her life in Singapore, and the horrors of being interned during the Japanese occupation there.
 Her mother was widowed at 35 with 5 daughters, 2 sons and 5 stepchildren.

 M and her sister Poppy worked as waitresses serving Japanese troops during the War, and also began singing together.
 A high-ranking Japanese officer loved their voices so much, he placed an order outside their home forbidding entry to Japanese soldiers.
 A lady at the restaurant kitchen gave them food to put in their apron pockets to take home.
-Someone was certainly watching over this family who were so vulnerable in the face of war!
+Someone was certainly watching over this family who was so vulnerable in the face of war!

 The best part of my childhood was spent in my Gran’s flat (we lived in the same block), listening in awe to M and Poppy – the much-loved “Andrews’ Sisters of Singapore” – sing and play their guitars, harmonising perfectly (both learned guitar in their teens).
 Our beloved Poppy was just as vivacious as the pictures show, and a very good lead guitarist.
 She remained a crack cryptic-crossworder and witty joke raconteur right until she left us in 2013.
 M always felt her loss.